 We’ve compiled the latest facts, figures and information about substance abuse and recovery and put them in one spot.
 Our goal is to make it easy for people who are battling an addiction (and their families) to get the treatment information they need.
 Look below for links to our straightforward substance abuse resources.

-Many people don’t know that addiction is accepted by the medical community as a mental health problem.
+Many people don’t know that addiction is accepted by the medical community as a mental health problem, our crash course in addiction 101 is here to resolve that.
 According to the American Society of Addiction Medicine, addiction is defined as “a primary, chronic disease … characterized by inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.”

 This means that becoming addicted and curing addiction are not just a matter of willpower and self-control.
 When a person is struggling with addiction, they are actually competing against strong mental signals sent straight from the brain.